isaacbernat/moon-data/README.md

 - 7 = 🌘 (Waning Crescent Moon).
 ### Phase
 Ratio of current moon cycle using `next_new_moon` relative to `previous_new_moon` and [ephem](https://pypi.org/project/ephem/) Python's library.
 0.0 would mean the phase just started and 1.0 it ended.
 Therefore, 0.5 means full moon, 0.25 First Quarter Moon and 0.75 Last Quarter Moon.

+## Python scripts
+### moon_data_ephem.py
+Script used to calculate `moon_phases_UTC_1800-2050.csv`.
+It relies on [ephem](https://pypi.org/project/ephem/) Python's library.
+### moon_data_no_libs.py
+Script which does not depend on external libraries.
+Its calculations for moon phases may not be as accurate as those above, but are useful if there's no access to pip and/or faster calculations are needed.